isabella232/OfficeDocs-AlchemyInsights-pr.nb-NO/AlchemyInsights/billing-cycle-credit-card.md

 - "485"
 - "1500018"
 ms.assetid: ef2df989-8539-48b5-a324-97d2e09f14fe
-ms.openlocfilehash: c3d553d5ba7693a1bc2e8b74b5ba850b05167c53
+ms.openlocfilehash: fc8d7dce6fdd1afc51424ecfd6e8359d2b793b6f
-ms.sourcegitcommit: 1d98db8acb9959aba3b5e308a567ade6b62da56c
+ms.sourcegitcommit: b3e55405af384e868fcd32ea794eb15d1356c3fc
 ms.translationtype: MT
 ms.contentlocale: nb-NO
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 08/29/2019
-ms.locfileid: "36517760"
+ms.locfileid: "36664797"
 ---
-# <a name="billing-cycle-credit-card"></a><span data-ttu-id="1c0c2-102">Fakturering syklus kredittkort</span><span class="sxs-lookup"><span data-stu-id="1c0c2-102">Billing cycle credit card</span></span>
+# <a name="payment-methods-for-office-365-for-business"></a><span data-ttu-id="697a4-102">Betalingsmåter for Office 365 for bedrifter</span><span class="sxs-lookup"><span data-stu-id="697a4-102">Payment methods for Office 365 for business</span></span>

-<span data-ttu-id="1c0c2-103">Når du kjøper et Office 365 for business abonnementet direkte fra Microsoft, kan du betale med et kreditt eller debet kort.</span><span class="sxs-lookup"><span data-stu-id="1c0c2-103">When you buy an Office 365 for business subscription directly from Microsoft, you can pay with a credit or debit card.</span></span> <span data-ttu-id="1c0c2-104">I noen land eller regioner, kan du også betale med en bankkonto.</span><span class="sxs-lookup"><span data-stu-id="1c0c2-104">In some countries or regions, you can also pay with a bank account.</span></span>
+<span data-ttu-id="697a4-103">Når du kjøper en Office 365-konto for forretnings abonnement direkte fra Microsoft, kan du betale med et kreditt-eller debetkort.</span><span class="sxs-lookup"><span data-stu-id="697a4-103">When you buy an Office 365 for business subscription directly from Microsoft, you can pay with a credit or debit card.</span></span> <span data-ttu-id="697a4-104">I noen land eller regioner kan du også betale med en bankkonto.</span><span class="sxs-lookup"><span data-stu-id="697a4-104">In some countries or regions, you can also pay with a bank account.</span></span>

-<span data-ttu-id="1c0c2-105">Hvis du velger å bruke et kredittkort som betalingsmåten, kan du lære hvordan du håndterer og feilsøke fra å [legge til, oppdatere, eller fjerne et kredittkort eller bankkonto i Office 365 for bedrifter](https://docs.microsoft.com/office365/admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account).</span><span class="sxs-lookup"><span data-stu-id="1c0c2-105">If you choose to use a credit card as your payment method, you can learn how to manage and troubleshoot from [Add, update, or remove a credit card or bank account in Office 365 for business](https://docs.microsoft.com/office365/admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account).</span></span>
+<span data-ttu-id="697a4-105">Hvis du velger å bruke et kredittkort som betalingsmåte, kan du finne ut hvordan du administrerer og feilsøker fra [å legge til, oppdatere eller fjerne et kredittkort eller en bankkonto i Office 365 for bedrifter](https://docs.microsoft.com/office365/admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account).</span><span class="sxs-lookup"><span data-stu-id="697a4-105">If you choose to use a credit card as your payment method, you can learn how to manage and troubleshoot from [Add, update, or remove a credit card or bank account in Office 365 for business](https://docs.microsoft.com/office365/admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account).</span></span>

-<span data-ttu-id="1c0c2-106">Dette inkluderer å løse problemer når kredittkortet ble avslått og endre kredittkortinformasjonen slik at kortet er godtatt.</span><span class="sxs-lookup"><span data-stu-id="1c0c2-106">This includes resolving issues when your credit card is declined and changing credit card information so that the card is accepted.</span></span>
+<span data-ttu-id="697a4-106">Denne artikkelen inneholder også feilsøkingsforslag for når kredittkortet ditt avvises og informasjon om endring av kredittkortinformasjon, slik at kortet godtas.</span><span class="sxs-lookup"><span data-stu-id="697a4-106">This article also includes troubleshooting suggestions for when your credit card is declined and information about changing credit card information so that the card is accepted.</span></span>